caddickzac/Dissertation-Data/readme.md

 For help or more information contact [caddickzac@gmail.com](mailto:caddickzac@gmail.com).

-**For convenience and simplicity, the data is summarized at the participant level.
+**Information:**For convenience and simplicity, the data is summarized at the participant level.
 Item level and derivation data has been omitted, but is available upon request.
-Data files are excel workbooks that contain data dictionaries.**
+Data files are excel workbooks that contain data dictionaries.

 ## Data
 * [Study 1 Data](https://github.com/caddickzac/Dissertation-Data/tree/main/Study1)